Choose a topic above and/or scroll at your leisure, or view the NEWS INDEX

 -

-Breaking barriers, dreaming bigger, and paving the way for those who come after: SLI alum Miguel
+Breaking barriers, dreaming bigger, and paving the way for those who come after: Miguel, SLI alum

 At a VOICE ensemble concert benefiting SLI, SLI alum Miguel shared the following about his experiences: